 Type 'easy' or 'hard' to begin the quiz.
-Easy is a 5-degree grid, hard is a 2.5-degree grid.
-Then, try to name the LARGEST European city in each grid square which fits the category label for each square.
+Easy is a 2-degree grid, hard is a 1-degree grid.
+Then, try to name the SECOND LARGEST Spain city in each grid square.
 To name a city, you must first click on the grid square to make it have a GREEN border.
 Then, type in the city answer for that square followed by a '.' (a period).
-You are given a score from 0 to 100 based on your answer's population compared to the largest city accepted in that square (100 being you named the largest city).
+You are given a score from 0 to 100 based on your answer's population compared to the 2nd largest city accepted in that square (100 being you named the 2nd largest city).
+If you guess the largest city it will be based on the ratio of the 2nd largest city's population to the largest.

-At the end of the quiz the largest population missed answer will show in each unanswered square, and for those answered the largest city will be listed if you didn't answer it.
+At the end of the quiz the 2nd largest city will show in each unanswered square, and for those answered the 2nd largest city will be listed next to your score if you didn't answer it.

 Fredensborg seems bugged